MicrosoftDocs/PowerShell-Docs/dsc/secureServer.md

 SMB provides an option for environments where policy dictates that a web server should not be utilized, and for other environmental requirements that make a web server role undesirable.
 In either case, remember to evaluate the requirements for signing and encrypting traffic.
 HTTPS, SMB signing, and IPSEC policies are all options worth considering.

-#### Designing for high availability
-The pull server role can be deployed in a highly available architecture.
-The web service role can be load balanced and the files and folders that include DSC modules and DSC configurations can be located on highly available storage.

-Bear in mind that once configurations and modules are delivered to a target node all data required to perform tests and to set configurations is stored locally on each node.
-Only changes are delivered from the pull server.
-A service outage for a pull server would not be an interruption unless deployments are active.
-Typically, high availability is only warranted for the largest of environments.

-Configuring a highly available pull server environment requires decisions about how to distribute client requests across multiple server nodes, and how to share the required server files across those nodes.

 #### Load balancing
 Clients interacting with the web service make a request for information that is returned in a single response.
 No sequential requests are required, so it is not necessary for the load balancing platform to ensure sessions are maintained on a single server at any point in time.